nandansn/js-test-projects/contents/es6.md

 ### For Of - Loop

-- use to iterate the string and array
+- use to iterate the string, array, map, set - not object
+- unlike forEach we can use break and continue in the forof

 #### EXE